eigenholser/bdev-ctrl/README.md

 ### Prepare the device

+Preparing the device is slightly different depending on whether it is a named or unnamed device.
+In the examples that follow, the example device `/dev/xyz` will be used.
+This was chosen to to protect the impatient from themselves.
+Really it will be something like `/dev/sdc` or something.

 #### Common

-The partition table must be initialized.
-First, remove any existing partition table by overwriting:
+Whether or not the device is named or unnamed, you must remove any existing partition table.

+But first, be sure your device is unmounted.
+Then overwrite the device partition table:

-    dd if=/dev/zero of=/dev/sdc bs=1M count=100
+    dd if=/dev/zero of=/dev/xyz bs=1M count=100

 This will overwrite the first 100MB of your device with zeros.
 Be very certain that you specify the correct device here!

+Unplug the USB cable and then plug it in again.

 #### Named Device

 Since the device is initially without a filesystem, it must first be attached.
 Then the filesystem may be created.
 For a named device:

-    bdev-ctrl attach sdc bd-0
+    bdev-ctrl attach xyz bd-0

 This will create the mapped device ``/dev/mapper/bd-0_crypt``.
 At this point, you must decide whether or not to create a partition or use the entire device.